Last updated on November 29, 2018

 5. Fees and Payment.

-5.2 Travel Purchases.
-Customer’s End Users may upload receipts to the Pana Platform and be reimbursed for Travel Purchases.
-If Customer’s End Users upload a receipt for Travel Purchases and Customer has satisfied its obligations in this Section 5, Company will reimburse the End User for such Travel Purchases, and Customer will be responsible for reimbursing Company for such Travel Purchases in accordance with the payment terms set forth herein.
+5.2 Expenses.
+Customer’s End Users may upload receipts to the Pana Platform and be reimbursed for Expenses.
+If Customer’s End Users upload a receipt for Expenses and Customer has satisfied its obligations in this Section 5, Company will reimburse the End User for such Expenses, and Customer will be responsible for reimbursing Company for such Expenses in accordance with the payment terms set forth herein.
 Customer shall also promptly reimburse Company for any transaction fees, currency conversion fees, surcharges, or other costs assessed by a financial institution on any transaction to a foreign bank account (the “Bank Fees”).
-Travel Purchases, Bank Fees, and any related fees are in addition to any other fees payable in connection with this Agreement.

 5.3 Expense Reimbursement Policies.
 Customer shall ensure that all Customer expense reimbursement policies (including without limitation any daily limitations, exclusions, and reporting requirements) are uploaded to the Services in the manner reasonably requested by Company (the “Customer Reimbursement Policies”).
-Company may perform a courtesy review of the Travel Purchase receipts and any supporting information prior to reimbursement, but Customer is ultimately responsible for ensuring that its Guests comply with the Customer Reimbursement Policies.
+Company may perform a courtesy review of the applicable receipts and any supporting information prior to reimbursement, but Customer is ultimately responsible for ensuring that its End Users comply with the Customer Reimbursement Policies.

-5.4 Payment Method.
-Each Order shall specify whether Customer shall pay using a Prepaid Account, a Partner Account, or Customer credit card.
+5.4 Travel Purchases Payment Method.
+Each Order shall specify whether Customer shall pay Travel Purchases using a Prepaid Account, a Partner Account, or Customer credit card.
 Customer may change is preferred payment method from time to time upon mutual written agreement of the parties.
-Depending on which payment method is chosen for the Order, the following terms shall apply:
+Depending on which payment method is chosen for the applicable Order, the following terms shall apply:

 (b) Partner Account.
-If an Order specifies that Customer shall pay using an account with one of Company’s integrated banking partners (a “Partner Account”), Company will bill this account for all Travel Purchases, Fees, and other applicable fees.
+If an Order specifies that Customer shall pay using an account with one of Company’s integrated banking partners (a “Partner Account”), Company will bill this account for all Travel Purchases.
 Customer will provide Company with accurate and complete account information and appropriate authorization to make purchases from the Partner Account within ten (10) days of the effective date of the applicable Order, and Customer acknowledges that Travel Purchases cannot be completed through the Services until this information has been provided.

 (c) Customer Credit Card.
-If an Order specifies that Customer shall pay using a Customer credit card, Company will bill the credit cards or debit cards provided by Customer for all such Travel Purchases, Fees, and other applicable fees.
-Any such Travel Purchases, Fees, and other applicable fees that are paid via a credit card or debit card will be subject to a three percent (3%) convenience fee.
+If an Order specifies that Customer shall pay using a Customer credit card, Company will bill the credit cards or debit cards provided by Customer for all such Travel Purchases.
+Any such Travel Purchases that are paid via a credit card or debit card will be subject to a three percent (3%) convenience fee.
 Customer will provide Company with accurate and complete billing information including legal name, address, telephone number, and credit card or debit card billing information within ten (10) days of the effective date of the applicable Order, and Customer acknowledges that Travel Purchases cannot be completed through the Services until this information has been provided.

 5.5 Account Information.
 Customer shall provide Company with accurate and complete billing information including legal name, address, telephone number, and credit card or debit card billing information if applicable.
 If any such information is false or fraudulent, Company reserves the right to terminate Customer’s use of the Services, in addition to seeking any other remedies available to Company.
 Company is not responsible for any charges or expenses (e.g., for overdrawn accounts, exceeding credit card limits, etc.) resulting from charges billed by Company.